Skip to content

 Kahu workflow Claude + Okahu Eval workflow

-Agent Kahu SRE Agent (analysis only) Claude Code (analysis + code changes)
+Agent Kahu SRE Agent (analysis only) Claude Code (reads Kahu analysis, investigates further)

 Permissions contents: read contents: write, pull-requests: write